MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1702_Release_Notes.md

 #### Bugs that were fixed
 Large SMS\_EmbeddedPropertyList objects used by certain provider classes may not be properly consumed by the cmdlet framework, leading to undefined behavior when getting or setting these values.

 Certain combinations of changes to antimalware policies or client settings can cause an invalid policy to be generated.
-When in this state, the SMS Provider will return an “Instance is not a valid client agent config” error.
+When in this state, the SMS Provider will return an "Instance is not a valid client agent config" error.

 Cmdlets for configuring management points and software update points have added the *EnableCloudGateway* parameter to enable these roles for use with the cloud management gateway.